Commitment to Racial Justice

 The SPPUA Racial Justice Working Group, open to students, faculty and staff meet bi-weekly to plan, design, strategize and advance our collective efforts and check in on racial justice work across the university.

-Race, Identity, Social Change, and Empowerment, Professor Matt Lee.
+Spring 2021: Race, Identity, Social Change, and Empowerment.
+Professor Matt Lee.
 This course examines racism, racial identity, and theories of social change and racial empowerment primarily within the U.S. context.
 Highlights different ways in which racism and racial privilege have been experienced by different racial communities, more specifically at the micro-, meso- and macro-levels.

-Faculty Workshop on Integrating Racial Justice into the Curriculum – Professors Matt Lee and Gavin Shatkin organized and ran a summer workshop to guide faculty on rethinking how to leverage their identity in the classroom, to facilitate challenging conversations, and expand their syllabus and curriculum to be more inclusive in terms of content, evaluation and teaching strategies.
-The school is planning another racial justice workshop with an external facilitator for all faculty and staff in January 2021.
+Faculty Workshop on Integrating Racial Justice into the Curriculum – Professors Matt Lee and Gavin Shatkin organized and ran a workshop to guide faculty on rethinking how to leverage their identity in the classroom, to facilitate challenging conversations, and expand their syllabus and curriculum to be more inclusive in terms of content, evaluation and teaching strategies.

-SPPUA Advisory Committee – Two new members of the SPPUA advisory committee, Atyia Martin, CEO and founder of All Aces, Inc., and Greg King, managing director of TSK Energy Solutions, are providing insights and guidance on the development of antiracist leadership trainings within SPPUA.
+SPPUA Advisory Committee – SPPUA advisory committee, Atyia Martin, CEO and founder of All Aces, Inc., and Greg King, managing director of TSK Energy Solutions, are providing insights and guidance on the development of antiracist leadership trainings within SPPUA.

 Energy Justice – With support from multiple external foundations, Professor Shalanda Baker has expanded her work supporting frontline communities addressing energy justice issues by co-founding the Initiative for Energy Justice.
 Professor Joan Fitzgerald is an expert on and regular contributor of articles on equity and urban climate action.